ALBA-Synchrotron/libhdbpp-lite/README.md

-# liphdbpp-mysql
+# liphdbpp-lite
-Library for HDB++ implementing MySQL schema
+Library for HDB++ implementing a LITE version of MySQL schema

+Used only at ALBA-Synchrotron

 ## building
 git clone --recursive http://github.com/tango-controls/libhdbpp-mysql.git